powerboat9/bombadillo/DEVELOPING.md

 ### Incrementing the version number

+This process is handled by maintainers after a change has been merged.

 Version numbers are comprised of three digits: major version number, minor version number, and patch number.

+The version number is incremented in the following situations:

+#### New changes

 Each new change added to **develop** should increment the patch number.
 For example, version 2.0.1 would become 2.0.2.
 After the change is merged from the feature branch to **develop**: